Employee Non-Competition Agreements

 To be enforceable, non-compete and non-solicitation agreements must be reasonable.
 In Illinois, courts regularly refuse to enforce restrictive covenants that are deemed unreasonable.

-In order to establish that a non-compete or non-solicitation agreement is reasonable in the course of contract litigation [link to contract litigation], an employer will need to show that the restrictions: (1) are needed, but no greater than what is needed to protect a legitimate business interest of the employer, (2) do not create an undue hardship for the employee, and (3) do not harm the public.
+In order to establish that a non-compete or non-solicitation agreement is reasonable, an employer will need to show that the restrictions: (1) are needed, but no greater than what is needed to protect a legitimate business interest of the employer, (2) do not create an undue hardship for the employee, and (3) do not harm the public.
 An employer’s legitimate business interests can include, among other things, protection of confidential information, trade secrets, and customer or client relationships.
 The agreement must also be supported by adequate consideration, sufficient value provided to the employee in exchange for the promise not to compete.
-In Illinois, employment for less than two years is generally not considered to be sufficient consideration.

 If a court finds that an employer has a legitimate business interest entitled to protection, it will then carefully scrutinize the type of restricted activities, time period, and geographic territory to ensure that the restrictions are no broader than necessary to protect that interest.
 No particular factor fully determines enforceability.
 Rather, the court will examine the totality of the circumstances.